Andy Warhol's Bad: Release

-Warhol noted in The Andy Warhol Diaries that Susan Pile, his former secretary, had a screening party for Bad at the Picwood Theater in Los Angeles on March 24, 1977.
-The screening attracted over 750 people, including Warren Beatty, Jack Nicholson, Julie Christie, and George Cukor.
+Warhol noted in The Andy Warhol Diaries that his former secretary, Susan Pile, hosted a screening of Bad at the Picwood Theatre in Los Angeles on March 24, 1977.
+The event drew more than 750 attendees, including Warren Beatty, Jack Nicholson, Julie Christie, and George Cukor.

-The film had its West Coast premiere at a midnight viewing during Filmex on March 27, 1977.
-It opened in New York on May 4, 1977.

-The film was presented at the Deauville American Film Festival in September 1977.
+The film had its West Coast premiere as a midnight screening at Filmex on March 27, 1977.
+It opened in New York on May 4, 1977, and was later screened at the Deauville American Film Festival in September 1977.